YuWenLo/HarDNet-DFUS/README.md

-# HarDNet-DFUS: Enhancing Backbone and Decoder of HarDNet-MSEG for Diabetic Foot Ulcer Segmentation
+# HarDNet-DFUS: Enhancing Backbone and Decoder of HarDNet-MSEG for Diabetic Foot Ulcer Image Segmentation and Colonoscopy Polyp Segmentation

 ## 1st Place Winner in MICCAI DFUC 2022!